-Before you apply for citizenship, you should make sure you are eligible.
+Before you apply for citizenship, make sure you’re eligible.

-Follow these steps to become a Canadian citizen.
+Follow all of the application steps to become a Canadian citizen.

 1. Get an application package